mmweru/alx-low_level_programming/0x09-static_libraries/README.md

-Creating static libraries in C programmming
+Static libraries in C programming